gousiosg/github-mirror/README.md

 Copy the contents of the [config.yaml.tmpl](https://github.com/gousiosg/github-mirror/blob/master/config.yaml.tmpl) file to a file in your home directory.
+All provided scripts accept the `-c` option, which you can use to pass the location of the configuration file as a parameter.

-Copy `config.yaml.tmpl` to `config.yaml`.
-Edit the MongoDB and AMQP configuration options accordingly.
-The scripts require accounts with permissions to create queues and exchanges in the AMQP queue and databases and collections in MongoDB respectively.
+Edit the MongoDB and AMQP
+configuration options accordingly.
+The scripts require accounts with permissions to create queues and exchanges in the AMQP queue, collections in MongoDB and tables in the selected SQL database, respectively.

 To prepare MongoDB: